YehudaGold/context-component/README.md

 * mapStateToProps - callback with two parameters `state` and `ownProps` and return object of props, enabling you to transform rename and pick the relevant values from the context.
 * mapActionToProps - callback with two parameters `actions` and `ownProps` and return object of props, enabling you to transform rename and pick the relevant method's from the context.
 * options - options object with the keys:
-    * pure - memorize the component to not rerender if there aren't changes to props or context (shallow compare), defaulted to true.
+    * memo - memorize the component to not rerender if there aren't changes to props or context (shallow compare), defaulted to true.
     * forwardRef - forward the ref prop to the WrappedComponent ref, defaulted to false.
 ---